docker/docs/develop/develop-images/dockerfile_best-practices.md

         RUN apt-get install -y curl nginx

 Docker sees the initial and modified instructions as identical and reuses the cache from previous steps.
-As a result the `apt-get update` is *NOT* executed because the build uses the cached version.
+As a result the `apt-get update` is _not_ executed because the build uses the cached version.
 Because the `apt-get update` is not run, your build can potentially get an outdated version of the `curl` and `nginx` packages.

 Using `RUN apt-get update && apt-get install -y` ensures your Dockerfile installs the latest package versions with no further coding or manual intervention.
 This technique is known as "cache busting".
 You can also achieve cache-busting by specifying a package version.
 This is known as version pinning,